dtl OTMaster 8.9 is available exclusively from the Dutch Type Library.

 OTMaster makes the editing of tables possible from a graphical user interface.
 Furthermore, it comes with multiple built-in tools, for example a glyph editor for prooﬁng and editing contours and a text viewer for checking the OpenType Layout features and altering the spacing.
 A ‘kern’ table viewer is available for checking and reﬁning the kerning, and a ‘gsub’/‘gpos’ viewer to visually test (and in case of ‘gpos’ also directly adjust) these OpenType Layout tables.

-One can import and export afdko-syntaxed feature ﬁles for ‘gpos’, ‘gsub’, ‘gdef’, and ‘base’.
+One can import (compile) and export afdko-syntaxed feature ﬁles for ‘gpos’, ‘gsub’, ‘gdef’, and ‘base’.
 This makes otm also a great tool for updating and standardizing fonts.

-The subsetting of OpenType Layout features can be used in a workﬂow based on third-party font tools, such as aforementioned Glyphs, RoboFont, or FontLab vii.
+The subsetting of OpenType Layout features can be used in a workﬂow based on third-party font tools, such as aforementioned Glyphs, RoboFont, or FontLab viii.
 The subsetted features ﬁle can be exported from otm and imported in these applications.
 This is a very straightforward process and forms a consistent and reproducible alternative for building ot Layout features per font directly in the font editors in question.

 OTMaster supports the ‘gpos’ mark features and their manual and numerical editing with a graphical user interface.
 The ‘mark to base’, ‘mark to mark’ and ‘mark to ligature’ positions can be displayed.
 A couple of the ‘gpos’ features can be edited directly, such as ‘mark’, ‘mkmk’, ‘kern’, ‘palt’, and ‘vpal’.